kydrsyh/Submission-Keyta/README.md

 ## How to run the project

-You need to install required dependencies (libraries) by typing in the terminal i am not include node_modules folder so you need to install it first before start using it.
+You need to install required dependencies (libraries) by typing in the terminal, i am not include node_modules folder so you need to install it first before start using it.
 Go to the file directory then do the instruction below.

 ```bash
 npm install